all year bloom

 What is Plant Layering?

-Looking straight on we can see the repetition of this Echinacea is a bit one dimensional and flat looking.
+Looking straight on (elevation view) we can see the repetition of this Echinacea is a bit one dimensional and flat looking and will only flower for a few months of the year.
+So much more could be happening in this space.

 Going back to plan view, lets fill in all the gaps in the soil, it's fine to see a bit of overlapping on the plants.
 Here we've added a lavender hedge at the lawn side, giving good mid to late summer flowering and fragrance.
-Some grasses, Stipa Tenuissima for shape and movement, two Verbena Bonariensis for height and a large white Leucanthemum to complement the daisy shape of the Echinacea.
+Bees will love that.
+Some grasses have been added (tan circles), I'd go with Stipa Tenuissima for shape and movement and looks good all year round.
+Two large Verbena Bonariensis for height (large pink circles) and a large white Leucanthemum to complement the daisy shape of the Echinacea.

-Now we can see a more dynamic planting scheme with height and rhythm.
-This will give flower and scent for an extended time and the biggest bonus, there is far less room for weeds to take over.
+Now we can see a more dynamic planting scheme with height layering and rhythm.
+This will give flower and scent for an extended time.
+Plants will flower at different times so the border is no longer static, there is good repetition of the same plants which always looks polished.

 This is going to look nice in summer, but apart from the grasses all these plants will disappear into the ground for winter.
 But please do not worry!
 This is where an 'all year bloom' garden comes into it's own.